adithya-tp/neural-search-fake-newwws/README.md

 </h1>

 <h1 align="center">
-  Are you tired of FAKE NEWS?
+  Are you tired of FAKE COVID NEWS?
 </h1>

 <p align="center">